runflame/mint/Specification.md

 ### Consensus

-Due to double-spends and conflicting bags, there could be multiple valid sidechains.
+Due to double-spends and conflicting bags, there could be multiple valid [chains](#chain).
 To resolve which one is the main one, the following consensus algorithm is proposed:

 1. Each chain has **total weight** as a sum of weights of each of its blocks.
 If a better chain appears, reorganization procedure is used to switch from the current chain to another one: blocks are rolled back one after another to the common block, and then another chain's blocks are applied per usual rules.
 If the new chain violates rules, it is banned and the reorganization is performed back to the valid chain.